spot_img

 “I personally never saw them and he certainly didn’t disclose to me that they had died.
 He also mentioned severally that he had been involved in an accident even though he didn’t bear any physical scars.

-Mr Karanja believes that if in fact Mr Mmubango had kids and family then they lived in the South, most likely West Virginia.
+Mr. Karanja believes that if Mr. Mmubango had kids and family, then they lived in the South.
+Most likely, they resided in West Virginia.

 “The late Mmubango was a very very private man who didn’t talk much about himself or his life,” added Mr Karanja.